crate/crate/docs/sql/statements/drop-user.rst

 ``DROP USER``
 =============

-Drop an existing database user.
+Drop an existing database user or role.

 .. rubric:: Table of contents